 We can examine such complementarities in the context of fiscal decentralization.
 We show results separately for states that had some funds decentralization (proxied by whether panchayats at all tiers report collecting any taxes in 2015) and states that had no funds decentralization.
-Among states with some funds decentralization, neither functions nor functionaries devolution is associated with any significant change in child mortality rates (Table A.7, columns 1, 3 and 5).
-However, for states that had no funds decentralization, we see a significant rise in child mortality rates when health functions are devolved, which is reversed when functionaries are also devolved (columns 2, 4 and 6).
+Among states with some funds decentralization, neither partial nor full devolution is associated with any significant change in child mortality rates (Table A.8, columns 1, 3 and 5).
+However, for states that had no funds decentralization, we see a significant rise in child mortality rates under partial devolution and no change under full devolution (columns 2, 4 and 6).
 This strongly suggests that building the capacity of local governance institutions, via strengthening their financial ability to raise revenues and/or giving them supervisory authority, should be strongly emphasized in decentralization initiatives.